jshjohnson/Choices/README.md

 **Input types affected:** `select-multiple`, `select-one`

 **Usage:** The text that is shown when a user hovers over a selectable choice.
-To display no hover set it to an empty string ''.
+To show no text set it to an empty string ''.

 ### addItemText
 **Type:** `String/Function` **Default:** `Press Enter to add "${value}"`